 White Rock Lake encompasses over 1,000 acres just north of downtown Dallas.

-On the property, you will find a museum, dog park, walking paths, picnic areas, ample green space, and boat ramps.
-White Rock Lake is one of the top places to exercise in the Dallas area.
+You will find a museum, dog park, walking paths, picnic areas, ample green space, and boat ramps on the property.

 There are also several great restaurants and bars around White Rock Lake.